2cData/modern_data_lab/hadoop/lab01/Lab One.md

 ```

 ## Download Hadoop
-We will be following, with some modification, Apche's instructure for setting up a [single-node Hadoop cluster](https://hadoop.apache.org/docs/r3.1.1/hadoop-project-dist/hadoop-common/SingleCluster.html).
+We will be following, with some modification, Apache's instructions for setting up a [single-node Hadoop cluster](https://hadoop.apache.org/docs/r3.1.1/hadoop-project-dist/hadoop-common/SingleCluster.html).
 ```
 # Create a destination for Hadoop
 $ cd /usr